Jaswanth-aditya/ML-Project/README.md

 To build and evaluate multiple machine learning regression models to predict the **math score** of a student, using a dataset from Kaggle: [Student Performance Dataset](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977).

+##  Exploratory Data Analysis (EDA) & Visualization

+Before modeling, comprehensive EDA was performed to understand the dataset better.
+Key insights and visualizations included:

+- Distribution plots of math, reading, and writing scores
+- Correlation heatmap between numerical features
+- Count plots for categorical features like gender, race/ethnicity, parental level of education, and test preparation course
+- Box plots to understand score variation across categories
+- Insights on how reading and writing scores impact math performance

+Libraries used for EDA: **Pandas**, **Matplotlib**, and **Seaborn**

 ##  Models Used

 The following regression models were trained and evaluated.
 The one with the best performance is selected for final predictions: